Insights:

 In the spring of 2022, Drs.
 Sadler, Thrasher, and Dooly worked alongside Mónica López Vera to conduct a 10-week pilot study with 25 6th graders studying English as a Foreign Language at a middle school just outside of Barcelona, Spain.

-The researchers’ goal was to test the use of Immerse in the middle school classroom and evaluate how it impacted the students’ learning.
+The researchers’ goal was to test the use of IMMERSE in the middle school classroom and evaluate how it impacted the students’ learning.

-You can see an image of the students using Immerse below:
+You can see an image of the students using IMMERSE below:

 The image shows the avatars of the Spanish students in a scene in the Immerse VR app.
 There is a second smaller image overlaid that shows the same students in their classroom wearing VR headsets and gesturing with their VR controllers in their hands.

-Throughout the 10-week period, small groups of students alternated every other week between completing tasks in Immerse and working in ‘stations’ in the classroom.
+Throughout the 10-week period, small groups of students alternated every other week between completing tasks in IMMERSE and working in ‘stations’ in the classroom.

 Drs.
-Sadler and Thrasher taught 6 students at a time in VR using Immerse, while Dr. Melinda Dooly and Mónica López Vera had other students work on similar activities in the classroom.
+Sadler and Thrasher taught 6 students at a time in VR using IMMERSE, while Dr. Melinda Dooly and Mónica López Vera had other students work on similar activities in the classroom.
 This allowed the researchers to compare students’ performance on classroom tasks to their performance on VR tasks.
 The design of the activities (both VR and face-to-face) centered around language learning objectives such as giving descriptions and talking about routines and hobbies.

-Dr. Dooly and Vera also engaged students in reflections activities immediately following their VR language learning experiences to explore students’ perceptions of Immerse and how it impacted their English language learning.
+Dr. Dooly and Vera also engaged students in reflections activities immediately following their VR language learning experiences to explore students’ perceptions of IMMERSE and how it impacted their English language learning.

 All of the students’ interactions in VR and the classroom were audio and video recorded so the researchers could analyze the data.